NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Reproducible-Data-Analysis/03-software-containers.md

 It offers secure, user-friendly containerization, making it ideal for computational biology and bioinformatics.
 Based on the same technology, Docker images are compatible with Apptainer and most commands function similarly.

-NFDI4Microbiota recommends that researchers start out with Apptianer if you are not bound to a docker environment, because it is usually much easier and nudges you to follow the [best practices] by default.
+NFDI4Microbiota recommends that researchers start out with Apptainer if you are not bound to a docker environment, because it is usually much easier and nudges you to follow the [best practices] by default.

 For installation and quick start, always refer to the main documenation page from the containirazation software of choice.